ndujaLabs/MCIPs/MCIPs/mcip-1.md

 The reason why ERC721 metadata are off-chain makes perfect sense in general, in particular for collectibles, but it does not allow pure on-chain games to interact with the NFT because they cannot access the metadata.
 This proposal adds a relatively inexpensive solution to it.
 The limit is that you can have at most 30 attributes managed by any approved game.

+## Recommendation

+The on-chain Metadata must be used only for important informations, like, for example, level ups.
+If not, too many changes would potentially kill the blockchain.

 ## Backwards Compatibility

 This is totally compatible with the ERC721 standard.